rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 You might write Python code that should work on both Windows and Linux, but your laptop only runs Windows.

-A CI server should have functionality to the test suite in different environments.
+A CI server should have functionality to run the test suite in different environments.

 ### Pipeline language